syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/customization.md

 ![PullToRefresh view emplate](hostingsfdatagrid_images/SfPullToRefresh_Template.gif)

-Sample Link: You can download the above sample code by clicking [here](https://github.com/SyncfusionExamples/how-to-set-template-for-pulling-and-refreshing-view-in-xamarin-forms-pulltorefresh).
+You can download the sample code by clicking the following link: [Sample](https://github.com/SyncfusionExamples/how-to-set-template-for-pulling-and-refreshing-view-in-xamarin-forms-pulltorefresh).